 In August 2015, the owner of Cotoni-Coast Ridge approached Sempervirens Fund about selling the property.

-For the next year and a half, our staff negotiated a price and arranged the sale.
-This is a relatively quick timeline compared with similar transactions we’ve completed in the area.
+For the next year and a half, Sempervirens Fund staff negotiated a price and arranged the sale.
+This is a relatively quick timeline compared with similar transactions completed in the area.

-Once Sempervirens Fund completes The Campaign to Preserve Cotoni-Coast Ridge—and purchases the parcel— we’ll either manage it as a stand-alone property or together with the adjoining San Vicente Redwoods.
+Now that Sempervirens Fund has completed The Campaign to Preserve Cotoni-Coast Ridge—and purchased the parcel— it will either manage it as a stand-alone property or together with the adjoining San Vicente Redwoods.